How invite, message, and InMail caps work together

 What this page is for

-Every WarmySender LinkedIn campaign has three separate daily caps available: one for connection invites, one for follow-up messages on prospects who already accepted, and one for InMails to people you're not connected to.
-The three split columns can each be set explicitly via Cap split (advanced); when left blank, the engine uses the campaign's combined "Daily limit" — applied independently per action type, not summed across them.
-This page explains why we split it that way, how the three caps interact in practice, and when you should adjust each one.
+Every WarmySender LinkedIn campaign keeps three separate daily counts: one for connection invites, one for follow-up messages to prospects who already accepted, and one for InMails to people you're not connected to.
+By default, your single Daily limit sets the ceiling for all three — applied to each one independently, never as a single shared pool.
+If you'd like a different ceiling per action type, you can set each one yourself under Cap split (advanced).
+This page explains why the limits work this way, how the three interact in practice, and when you might adjust each one.

 WarmySender is a 4-pillar outreach platform — Cold Emailing, Email Warmup, LinkedIn Outreach, and Multichannel sequences.
 This page is part of the LinkedIn Outreach pillar.

-The three caps
+The three action types

 The campaign editor's invite slider goes up to 100.
 Anything above 90 enters a red zone — visually flagged as exceeding our recommendation.
 You can push it if you want, but we strongly suggest staying under 90.